 Born in about the year 1083 in Sempringham, England, into a wealthy family, St. Gilbert’s father was a Norman knight who had decided that his son would follow a different path, and so sent him to France to study and to prepare for ordination.

 When St. Gilbert returned to England he was not yet ordained a priest.
-His father had died, and Gilbert inherited several estates, making him a wealthy man.
+His father had died, and Gilbert inherited several estates.
 While many might have chosen a life of ease in such circumstances, St. Gilbert chose to live a simple life, putting himself at the service of the poor by sharing with them his considerable resources.
 He was ordained to the priesthood, and served as the parish priest at Sempringham, where he had grown up.